Copernicus Cup

-Copernicus Cup is an annual indoor track and field competition which takes place in February at the multi-purpose sports and entertainment Arena Toruń in Toruń, Poland.
+Copernicus Cup is an annual indoor track and field competition which takes place in February at the multi-purpose sports and entertainment Kujawsko-Pomorska Arena Toruń in Toruń, Poland.
 The meeting is currently an IAAF World Indoor Tour Meeting.
 In 2019, the competition's title sponsor was PKN Orlen.

 The venue also hosted the 2021 European Athletics Indoor Championships from 4 to 7 March 2021.

+Editions

 World records

 Over the course of its history, one world record has been set at the Copernicus Cup.